agroal/pgagroal/doc/man/pgagroal_hba.conf.5.rst

   Specifies the network for the rule. all for all networks, or IPv4 address with a mask (0.0.0.0/0) or IPv6 address with a mask (::0/0)

 METHOD
-  Specifies the authentication mode for the user. all for all methods, otherwise trust, reject, password or md5
+  Specifies the authentication mode for the user. all for all methods, otherwise trust, reject, password, md5 or scram-sha-256

 EXAMPLE
 =======